 Departmental AI Policy

-While we recognize the value of AI in some contexts and disciplines, we also have profound concerns about the use of AI and its potential impact on student learning.
+We recognize the value of AI in some contexts and are committed to teaching students how to responsibly use AI in the humanities; however, we also have profound concerns about the unregulated use of AI and its potential impacts on student learning.
 Some of our main concerns are:

-3. Academic Integrity: Although many students have adopted AI devices as learning aids, others have chosen to use it as a shortcut in the production of essays or other assignments; this is contrary to the entire purpose of the study of the humanities and social sciences.
+3. Academic Integrity: Although many students have adopted AI devices as learning aids, others have chosen to use it as a shortcut in the production of essays or other assignments and to avoid engaging in critical reading, writing, and thinking on their own terms; this is contrary to the entire purpose of the study of the humanities and social sciences.
 Presenting AI generated text as one’s own original work, ideas, and opinions is, in our view, a violation of the principles of Academic Integrity.

 4. Student Learning & Success: Unregulated and uncritical use of AI (e.g. auto- generating an essay) is counter the core values of a Liberal Arts education, which include critical thinking and the acquisition of knowledge through research and the difficult but rewarding process of producing original work.
 By producing and editing one’s own work and ideas, we believe that students become more fully alive to themselves, to the world around them, and to the production of knowledge that is unique to the human condition.

-Our Departmental Policies to AI in the classroom
+Our Departmental Policies on AI in the classroom

 Currently there is no explicit or overarching policy regarding the use of AI tools at Acadia University.
 Students and instructors can expect to find a variety of different approaches and practices in courses and departments.